jdupak/diploma-thesis/src/00_thesis.md

 > crab1: note: 	Sanitize field .0 of Point{Point {x:isize, y:isize}}
 > ```

-> ```rust
-> Subsets:
->  Mid(bb0[3]): {
->      2 <= 1
->  }
-> ```

-To get the corresponding output from rustc, use flags `-Znll-facts -Zdump-mir=nll -Zidentify-regions`.
-With a debug build of rustc, the reader can also enable the debug log of the borrow checker using the environmental variable `RUSTC_LOG=rustc_borrowck`.
-Building of the rustc compiler is described in the [Rustc Developer Guide](https://rustc-dev-guide.rust-lang.org/building/how-to-build-and-run.html).
+To obtain similar output from rustc, use the flags `-Znll-facts -Zdump-mir=nll -Zidentify-regions`.
+With a debug build of rustc, you can also enable the borrow checker debug log using the environment variable `RUSTC_LOG=rustc_borrowck`.
+Building rustc is described in the [Rustc Developer Guide](https://rustc-dev-guide.rust-lang.org/building/how-to-build-and-run.html).

-For more complex debugging and inspection, gdb/lldb can be used as usual.
-One issue the reader may encounter is that LLDB might not be able to identify virtual classes correctly.
-A simple LLDB formatter to resolve TyTy classes based on internal identifiers can be found in [this gist](https://gist.github.com/jdupak/68af0f0ad91f3e6eba2c478dc4f662dd).
+For more advanced debugging and inspection, gdb/lldb can be used as usual.
+A common issue with LLDB is its difficulty in correctly identifying virtual classes.
+To address this, a simple LLDB formatter for resolving TyTy classes based on internal identifiers is available in [this gist](https://gist.github.com/jdupak/68af0f0ad91f3e6eba2c478dc4f662dd).
+This script can be used as a template and can be adapted to other classes suffering from this problem.

 # Conclusion